ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 2. Executing the VDF
 3. Calculating storage proofs

+{% hint style="info" %}
+For more information on what hardware to use for your miner, please see the [Mining Hardware Guide](mining/mining-hardware.md).
+{% endhint %}

 ### 1. Packing

 Packing mostly consists of executing RandomX instructions so the [faster your CPU computes RandomX hashes](https://xmrig.com/benchmark), the faster you can pack.
 Note that packing a single 256 KiB chunk takes about 30 times longer than computing one RandomX hash.
 Once you have packed a dataset, you do not necessarily have to keep the powerful process around.
 You can control the maximum allowed packing rate with the `packing_rate` start command parameter.
 The default is 50 256 KiB chunks per second.